IlyasDeckers/crystallized-time/README.md

 ## How it works

-**Simulation.** The program runs a model of eight coupled spins.
+**Simulation.** The program runs a model of coupled spins (8 sites by default).
 A periodic kick is applied to the whole chain at regular intervals.
 Under the right conditions (appropriate disorder, coupling strength, and temperature), the chain enters a period-doubled phase: each spin flips at half the drive rate.
 Nothing in the code specifies this rhythm; it emerges from the physics.

-**Readout.** Two observables are tracked simultaneously.
-Four of the eight spins are watched for zero-crossings (sign flips from up to down or back).
-Domain walls -- boundaries between adjacent spins pointing in opposite directions -- are tracked as mobile objects that appear, drift along the chain, and annihilate.
+**Readout.** Two observables are tracked simultaneously per chain.
+Selected sites are watched for zero-crossings of sigma_z.
+Domain walls, the boundaries between adjacent sites pointing in opposite directions, are tracked as mobile objects that appear, drift, and annihilate.

-**MIDI output.** Each zero-crossing produces a 50ms gate pulse, useful for triggering envelopes and rhythmic events.
+**MIDI output.** Each zero-crossing produces a short gate pulse, useful for triggering envelopes and rhythmic events.
 Each domain wall produces a held note: note-on when the wall is born, note-off when it annihilates.
 Wall motion is reported as a CC stream (position mapped to a configurable CC number) or as discrete repitching when the wall crosses semitone boundaries.
 A chain clock on its own channel derives from the chain's mean magnetization crossing zero, providing a beat signal that degrades naturally when the chain leaves the locked phase.

+**Two chains.** A second chain (`chain_b`) can be configured with its own physics, seed, and routing.
+Chains optionally couple through a configurable shape (currently `mean_field_z`), allowing polyrhythmic interaction where each chain keeps its own period but influences the other.

 ---